Boracay

+The Boracay Ati-atihan in January 2024 witnessed a record-breaking number of tourists, with 36,741 people participating in the event.
+This festival, which celebrates the cultural heritage of the Ati indigenous people, has been a major draw for tourists and is set to be elevated as a major tourism attraction for the island starting in 2025.

 Etymology

 The name Boracay is attributed to different origins.
-The island's indigenous Ati people say that the name of the island came from the Inati words "bora", meaning bubbles, and "bocay", meaning white.
-Another theory says that the name is derived from the local word "borac" which means "white cotton," a reference to the color and texture of Boracay's white sugary and powdery sand.
+The first one that came from the Ati people says that the name of the island came from the Inati words "bora", meaning bubbles, and "bocay", meaning white.
+Another theory suggests that the name is derived from the local word 'borac,' which means 'white cotton,' referencing the color and texture of Boracay's white, sugary, and powdery sand.
 Yet another version dating back to the Spanish era says the name is derived from "sagay", the word for a shell, and "boray", the word for seed.

+The island is sometimes referred to as simply "Bora" by outsiders for convenience.
+However locals including tourism stakeholders have highly discouraged the use of the name which is widely considered to be derogatory or disrespectful.
+Among the reasons include to distinguish Boracay from the island of Bora Bora of the French Polynesia.

+The municipal government of Malay passed an ordinance in February 2011, mandating its municipal licensing office to refuse licenses to businesses seeking to operate under a name including "Bora" rather than "Boracay".
+Usage of the diminutive is also prohibited in promotional materials and business activities.

 History

 Pre-colonial period

 Before the Spanish colonization of the Philippines in the 16th century, Boracay was populated by Ati people.
-It was known to the Iberian conquerors as Buracay.
+It was known to the Iberians as Buracay.
 At the time of contact with the Europeans, Buracay had a population of one hundred people, who cultivated rice on the island and augmented their income by raising goats.

 The Tumandok people also established an indigenous presence on the island, although the identities of the two indigenous peoples is often conflated.
+A 1905 report by the Philippine Commission documented the continuing presence of both groups on the island. referred to there as "Buracay".